Go Back

 • 300 g fresh taro peeled and cubed

-• 15 ml coconut oil or neutral vegetable oil
+• 15 ml coconut oil (or neutral vegetable oil/butter) or full-fat coconut milk

-• 30 ml condensed milk (or 15g granulated sugar) or to your taste
+• 30 ml sweetened condensed milk (or 15g granulated sugar) adjust to your taste

 Optional:

-• 1-2 teaspoon purple sweet potato for purple color
+• 1-2 teaspoon purple sweet potato powder for purple color

 Instructions